Alternating Up and Down Buttonhole Stitch

 How to work Alternating Up and Down Buttonhole Stitch

-Note: I have noticed online that some instructions create a loop then lace the working thread through the stitch.
-This is, let’s say, a creative way of doing it and is technically incorrect, as the loop is created as you stitch and once you have the rhythm of the stitch, it is easy and quick to do.
+Note: I have noticed online that some instructions create a loop, then lace the working thread through the stitch.
+This is, let’s say, a creative way of doing it.
+But it is technically incorrect, as the loop is created as you stitch, and once you have the rhythm of the stitch, it is easy and quick to do.

 Alternating Up and down buttonhole 5